 Intrathecal drug delivery is also referred to as “pain pump”.
-This method allows medication to be transmitted directly to the spinal cord.
+This method allows the medication to be transmitted directly to the spinal cord.
 The small pump is surgically placed in the abdomen and delivers constant medication through a catheter to the area around the spinal cord.
-The “pain pump” is a viable options if all other methods have been exhausted and unsuccessful.
+The “pain pump” is a viable option if all other methods have been exhausted and unsuccessful.

 Medication is delivered directly to the spinal cord and the symptoms can be managed with a smaller dose than with traditional oral medication.
 The pump can help manage symptoms and reduce the need for oral medications.
 The area around the spinal cord is known as the subarachnoid or intrathecal space.
 Cerebrospinal fluid flows through this space and protects the brain and spinal cord.
 The pump is more effective than regular oral medication because it transmits medication directly to the CSF.

-Patients who are good candidates for intrathecal pump medicine delivery include those who have tried pervious therapies, will not benefit from additional surgery, are dependent on pain medication, experience no psychological problems, have no medical conditions that may obstruct implantation, have no allergies to the drugs involved, and have a positive response to the trial medicine.
+Patients who are good candidates for intrathecal pump medicine delivery include those who have tried previous therapies, will not benefit from additional surgery, are dependent on pain medication, experience no psychological problems, have no medical conditions that may obstruct implantation, have no allergies to the drugs involved, and have a positive response to the trial medicine.

 There is additional information available regarding the benefits and procedures involved in intrathecal medicine delivery at our office.
 To discuss your candidacy for this treatment, please call our office or walk-in to speak with our staff.